camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 add the corresponding jar to the classpath and use the appropriate name.

 The script source code has to be added as the text content of the `script` child element.
-Alternatively the source code can be specified as expression or external resource.
-For more information of the possible ways to provide the script source code please see the corresponding user guide [section][script-source].
+Alternatively, the source code can be specified as an expression or external resource.
+For more information on the possible ways of providing the script source code please see the corresponding [section][script-source] of the [User Guide][user-guide].

-For general information about scripting in the process engine, please see the [Scripting](ref:/guides/user-guide/#process-engine-scripting) section of the [User Guide](ref:/guides/user-guide/).
+For general information about scripting in the process engine, please see the [Scripting](ref:/guides/user-guide/#process-engine-scripting) section of the [User Guide][user-guide].

 <div class="alert alert-info">
   <strong>Supported Script Languages:</strong>